 GENDER QUEER – Qu’est-ce que c’est?

 Del LaGrace Volcano (with Cara Lavan) 2005, 5:50 min

-Del LaGrace Volcano ventures into the city streets to ask people what makes one a man or woman.
+Del LaGrace Volcano ventures into the city streets to ask people what makes someone a man or a woman.

 Del LaGrace Volcano (born 1957 in California) is one of the instigators of polymorphous perverse queer culture.
-A formally trained photographer, Volcano’s work includes installation, performance, film.
+A formally trained photographer, Volcano’s work includes installation, performance and film.
 Works that interrogate the performance of gender on several levels, especially the performance of masculinity and femininity.

 Hanna Ljungh, 2007, 4:46 min

 “Retaliation” is a filmed performance based on a scene from the film “The Virgin Spring” (1960) by Ingmar Bergman.
 The piece is a revolt and a homage.
 Retaliation takes a fictional action and studies it to find new meaning.
 The video is a play with strength and weakness where the woman takes on a traditionally male role in trying her raw strength and getting rid of her frustration by hitting and breaking something.

 Hanna Ljungh (born 1974) works with film, photography, sculpture and installation.
 Ljungh’s work often circles around dominant concepts of interpretation and the relation to non human materials and life forms.
 She lives and works in Stockholm.
 Ljungh has an education from Parsons School of Design, New York and Konstfack, Stockholm.
 Recently her work has been shown Trondheim Konsthall, ANNAELLEGALLERY in Stockholm, Hippolyte Studio and HIAP in Helsinki, The Swedish Cultural Institute in Paris and Pohang Museum of Art in South Korea.